tomcatling/e-c-notebooks/README.md

 Next, go into the IAM Console and create a fresh access key for your new IAM user.

 **Treat this key as a sensitive password**.
 You have delegated root powers of your AWS account to this IAM user.
-Unauthorised use of this key could cost you a lot of money.
+Misuse of the key could cost you a lot of money.

-Configure your local `awscli` to use the access key ID and secret key from the terminal:
+Configure your local `awscli` to use this access key ID and secret key :

 ```bash
 aws configure --profile DataScienceStack
 ```

-The key will now be associated with a profile called `DataScienceStack`.
+The key would now be associated with a profile called `DataScienceStack`.
 If this clashes with your existing configuration then you should change this name to something else.
 You will also be prompted for region and output format during the configuration.
 This guide was written with `eu-west-2` (London), and `json` in mind.
-Make sure that you are consistent with your region choice (upper right corner) when looking at resources in the Console.
+Make sure that you are consistent with your region choice in the Console (upper right corner) when looking at resources online.

 Now tell your local Git installation to use the AWS CodeCommit credential-helper: